Interactive Brokers vs Saxo Bank

 • Cash interest for VIP clients only

 On the custody fee: Saxo’s stock lending programme lets them lend your securities to institutions and splits the income 50/50.
 Most passive investors who are comfortable with securities lending opt in and pay zero custody fee in practice.
-If you don’t opt in, the €5/month minimum means small portfolios pay proportionally more.
+If you are in a market where the fee has already been removed (France, Belgium, Italy, Netherlands, Switzerland), enrol in stock lending anyway — you keep the income as a separate benefit.
+Always verify on your regional Saxo pricing page before opening.

 How pricing tiers work at each broker